gc-cloud/E71Project/README.md

 #### Update your sprint backlog task board and burndown chart.
 Make sure the URLs or images are available in your GitHub repo's README.

-> Both the Sprint 2 backlog/burndown chart and Kanban board were updated throughout sprint 2.
+> Both the Sprint 2 backlog/burndown chart and Kanban board were updated throughout the 2 weeks of the sprint.

 > [Sprint 2 Backlog in Google Docs - Sprint 2 Backlog/Burndown Tab](https://docs.google.com/spreadsheets/d/10QoYgJVWE09Q55wbZcUjWuv7aTQS75cbwmrXVXkWp8o/edit?usp=sharing)